-Rhode Island law does not provide a process to connect child sex trafficking victims with access to specialized services through a non-punitive system; however, R.I.
+Rhode Island law does not mandate a process for coordinating access to specialized, community-based services for child sex trafficking victims; however, statutory law requires the development of a state plan for providing appropriate services to child victims.
+Specifically, R.I.
 Gen. Laws Ann. § 11-67.1-19(c)(1) (Council on human trafficking) establishes the council on human trafficking and tasks the council with "develop[ing] a coordinated and comprehensive plan to provide victims with services."
 Further, the council "may make a grant to or contract with a unit of state or local government, or nongovernmental victim's service organization to develop or expand service programs for victims."
 R.I.
 Gen. Laws.
 Ann. § 11-67.1-23(a) (Grant to or contract with service provider).

-Finally, R.I.
+Lastly, R.I.
 Gen. Laws Ann. § 11-67.1-21(c) (Eligibility for benefit or service) states,